NHS 111 is free to the caller and accessible 24/7, 365 days a year.

 I work for the Trust’s NHS 111 service – the non-emergency number when you urgently need medical help or advice but it’s not a life-threatening situation.

 This service is provided round-the-clock by over 500 staff from our two clinical co-ordination centres in Bicester in Oxfordshire, Milton Keynes in Buckinghamshire and Otterbourne in Hampshire.

 We take calls from members of the public and as we’re based in the same centres as the Trust’s 999 service, we can seamlessly transfer calls to 999 when am ambulance is required.

-Regular surveys undertaken over the past year confirm that patients are generally satisfied with the NHS111 service that SCAS provides.
+Regular surveys undertaken confirm that patients are generally satisfied with the NHS111 service that SCAS provides.

 We have undertaken a number of innovative developments and pilot projects to further develop and enhance our high quality non- emergency service and improve the patient experience.